Ramarren/cffi-j/README.markdown

 Since `free` under *nix systems does not seem to work as of J602, it is recommended to use a single J engine per process.

+Setting and getting variables might be relatively slow.
+If this is an issue, using shared memory might be a better solution.

 # Usage

 The package `cffi-j`, nicknamed `j`, is not supposed to be `USE`d directly, as some names will collide with CL namespace.